 Meanwhile, the Pasta Evangelists team are also working on their pull tactics in order to build brand loyalty and draw customers in.
 When searching for a recipe for ‘pappardelle pulled pork’ the search results returned a link to a recipe from the Pasta Evangelists website.

-As is highlighted in my search query, I was already looking for pappardelle pulled pork, and was therefore further down the AIDA funnel, in the ‘interest’ stage.
+As is highlighted in my search query, I was already looking for pappardelle pulled pork, and was therefore further down the AIDA funnel, in the ‘desire’ stage.
 Whereas before I saw the targeted ads on Facebook, I wasn’t even in the ‘awareness’ stage.

 Because I can remember seeing a sponsored post from the brand and the product imagery looks the most enticing out of the results, I am drawn in to click on the Pasta Evangelists website and potentially become a paying customer.